klaudsol/klaudsol-blog.github.io/_posts/2020-06-30-how-to-sell-apps-via-the-shopify-app-store.md

 However, once published and selling (Note: the "selling" bit is important), you will be rewarded with **monthly recurring revenue**.

-You will open up a can of beer, place your feet on yoor table, and quietly enjoy your triumph.
+You will open up a can of beer, place your feet on your table, and quietly enjoy your triumph.
 I tell you it will be all worth it.

 Fear not, I shall guide you on how to sell your app via the Shopify App store with this 3-part series.